fastaudio/fastaudio/README.md

 # Fastaudio
 > An audio module for fastai v2.
 We want to help you build audio machine learning applications while minimizing the need for audio domain expertise.
-Currently under development.

 # Quick Start